go-testfixtures/testfixtures/README.md

 ### Oracle

 Oracle is supported as well.
-All sequences are reset to 10000 to prevent errors on your inserts.
 Use:

 ```go
 &testfixtures.OracleHelper{}